Grants-Funding-Oy/llm_tracking/README.md

 2. Ask a follow-up question about iLoq smart locks
 3. Maintain conversation context between questions
 4. Record the complete conversation in a CSV file named `company_mentions.csv`
+5. **NEW**: Analyze the collected responses to evaluate how iLoq is presented
+6. **NEW**: Generate suggestions for improving brand visibility
+7. **NEW**: Save the analysis to a file named `iloq_analysis.txt`
-5. Display a summary of the conversation in the console
+8. Display a summary of the conversation and analysis in the console

 ## CSV Structure